 One Paycheck from the Edge: Housing Cost Burden in the US

 For millions of American households, housing now costs more than they can reasonably afford.
-Federal policy defines two thresholds: cost burdened means housing and utilities exceed 30 percent of income, and severely cost burdened means they exceed half.
-By the most recent Census data, roughly 38.5 million households have crossed the first line and 18.4 million have crossed the second.
+Federal policy defines two thresholds: cost-burdened means housing and utilities exceed 30 percent of income, and severely cost-burdened means they exceed half of income.
+By the most recent five-year Census estimates, the same data mapped in the dashboard below, roughly 38.5 million households have crossed the first line, and 18.4 million have crossed the second.

 Behind those numbers are decisions that get harder every month: rent or a prescription, staying put or moving farther from work, building equity or watching it slip away.
 Housing affordability has become the defining household economic story of the past five years.